Festival Omladina: 1983

-On the twenty-third edition of the festival, held from 19 to 26 May 36 compositions were competing for awards.
+At the twenty-third edition of the festival, held from 19 to 26 May, 36 compositions competed for awards.
 On this edition, rock compositions and pop compositions were finally separated.
 Two separate competitions were held: Rock Evening and Schlager Evening.

 The hard rock band Kerber, which won the Rock Evening First Prize, would two months after the festival release their debut album and become one of the most popular bands on the Yugoslav hard rock scene.
-The best Interpretation Award was won by little known young singer Mladen Vojičić of the band Top, who would a year later gain nationwide popularity as the singer of Bijelo Dugme.
+The best Interpretation Award was won by little-known young singer Mladen Vojičić of the band Top, who would a year later gain nationwide popularity when he became the new singer of Bijelo Dugme.